A Series of 4pp. Gospel Tracts by W.K. for distribution after preaching.

 But solemn beyond expression is the doom of the man who, professing to be his Lord's bondman, arrogates to himself dominion, and is no model to the flock, but lords it as his possession.
 What can be conceived more opposed to the mind which was in Christ Jesus?
 He in infinite pity to the lost and to the glory of God the Father emptied Himself, taking a bondman's form, coming though yet in the likeness of men; and found in figure as a man He humbled Himself, becoming obedient as far as death, yea, death of the cross.
 The evil bondman, oblivious of all and heartlessly inconsistent, seeks a place of power and pride; he courts the world as one who never died to flesh nor was crucified to the world, but begins to beat his fellow bondmen, and eats and drinks with the drunken.
 There is both ecclesiastical oppression and commerce with the world, even in its self-indulgent dissoluteness.

 Such is just the general aspect of Christendom for long ages, as at the present moment.
-There way be differences of degree here or there.
-But the picture applies to Catholics and Protestants nationals and dissenters.
+There may be differences of degree here or there.
+But the picture applies to Catholics and Protestants, nationals and dissenters.
 They are not separate from the world; nor do they walk in the Spirit, as those that crucified the flesh with its passions and its lusts; they boast in man and his literary elevation and his scientific inventions, like heathen that know not God.

 And what does the Lord indicate as the occasion if not cause of so ruinous a departure?
 "But if the evil bondman say in his heart, My lord delayeth [to come]."
 No one betrays the evil of his unfaithfulness so much as a faithless professor of Christ.
 And here the Lord puts His finger on his heart putting off His own coming again as a living practical truth.
 Abandoning that hope, the heart can soon learn to value and associate with the world, to slight and ill-treat Christ's household.

 What is the end?
 "The lord of that bondman shall come in a day which he expecteth not, and in an hour which he knoweth not, and shall cut him in two, and appoint his portion with the hypocrites; and there shall be the weeping and the gnashing of teeth."
-God's wrath is revealed from heaven upon. all impiety, and unrighteousness of men holding the truth in unrighteousness.
+God's wrath is revealed from heaven upon all impiety, and unrighteousness of men holding the truth in unrighteousness.
 The Jew if wicked is worse than the Gentile; the professing Christian if evil is more guilty than either.
 His portion shall be, not with bondmen only, but with the hypocrites.

 How is it with you, my reader?
 You, most of you, are neither Jews nor heathen; are you not a professing Christian?
 Do you not then own your evil if you slight the word of God, and especially the gospel?
 Any one who disregarded Moses' law died without mercy on the strength of two or three witnesses: of how much worse punishment, think you, shall he be judged deserving that trod under foot the Son of God, and esteemed the blood of the covenant whereby he was sanctified a common thing, and insulted the Spirit of grace?
 But the door of grace is still open.
 Oh! flee for refuge to Him Who is set before you, the only yet sure Saviour of the lost.
 Delay is proverbially dangerous; and nowhere is danger so great as in putting off the word of salvation which God has sent you.
 For, as He was in Christ reconciling the world to Himself, when He sent Him into it, so even when Christ was rejected, God made Him Who knew no sin to be sin for us, that we might be made divine righteousness in Him.